epigone707/Anubis_Fattura/README.md

     <br/>
     <strong>Figure 9.</strong> Get the package name.
 </p>
 Then it identifies the type of the accessibilityEvent.
-If it is `TYPE_VIEW_CLICKED`(click event), it stores the keystrokes info and corresponding timestamp in the file `keys.log`.
+If it is <code>TYPE_VIEW_CLICKED</code>(click event), it stores the keystrokes info and corresponding timestamp in the file <code>keys.log</code>.
 Similarly, it also stores the infomation of view focus event and view text change event.
 <p align="center">
     <img src="./screenshots/figure 10.png" />
     <br/>